sproutfund/website_evergreen/program/seed-award.md

       - title: "The People Behind the Projects"
         description:
-          -  "Setting out to establish a new mechanism to seed lasting community change, Sprout championed trailblazers whose innovative ideas had the potential to create transformative change. "
+          -  "Setting out to establish a new mechanism to seed lasting community change, Sprout championed trailblazers whose innovative ideas had the potential to create transformative change."
         features:
           - title: "Bridging Industries"
             description: "Project managers and team members represented the diversity of backgrounds, interests, experience, and expertise found in the region."